muunkky/hottopoteto/docs/concepts/principles.md

 - Each link type belongs to a specific domain
 - Links can only directly use models and functions from their own domain
 - Domain-specific code is organized in domain directories
+- Domain implementations should never depend on plugins.
+This ensures that domains remain self-contained and can be developed, tested, and deployed independently.

 ## 2. Cross-Domain Communication